-(5) Kool Blizzard Corporation, previously known as Golar Hull M2047 Corporation, was renamed effective April 3, 2023.
-The vessel owned and operated by this entity was renamed to Kool Blizzard from Golar Snow effective April 7, 2023.
+(6) The vessel owned and operated by this entity was renamed to Kool Blizzard from Golar Snow effective April 7, 2023.

-(6) Kool Husky Corporation, previously known as Golar Hull M2027 Corporation, was renamed effective August 9, 2023.
-The vessel owned and operated by this entity was renamed to Kool Husky from Golar Bear effective August 19, 2023.
+(7) The vessel owned and operated by this entity was renamed to Kool Husky from Golar Bear effective August 19, 2023.

-(7) Kool Frost Corporation, previously known as Golar LNG NB12 Corp., was renamed effective February 1, 2023.
-The vessel owned and operated by this entity was renamed to Kool Frost from Golar Frost effective February 3, 2023
+(8) The vessel owned and operated by this entity was renamed to Kool Frost from Golar Frost effective February 3, 2023.